Analysis | The administration’s pandemic plan centers on protecting seniors. Seniors keep dying.

 That the number of deaths at this time is fairly low is probably a function of the recency of the current surge in coronavirus cases.
 Cases tend to precede deaths by a week or two as patients follow an unhappy trend of being infected and growing more ill until death.
 The number of cases being experienced in the United States can be expected to yield new growth in the number of deaths over the next few weeks.
 (In fact, the seven-day average of new deaths overall has increased by 13 percent.)

-What the KFF data don’t show is aggressive protection of vulnerable communities.
+What the KFF data do not show is aggressive protection of vulnerable communities.
 That’s the central flaw of the Trump-Atlas plan as it stands: It advocates a resumption of normal activity even though those protective systems aren’t in place.
 Trump was calling for states to reopen in mid-April even though rapid-testing capability for nursing homes and similar facilities wasn’t rolled out until late August.

-Since Atlas joined Trump’s team in late August, at least 7,200 residents of long-term care facilities have died of covid-19, according to the KFF data, which run through the first week of October.
+Since Atlas joined Trump’s team in late August, at least 7,200 residents of long-term care facilities have died of covid-19, the disease caused by the virus, according to the KFF data, which run through the first week of October.
 If the administration is going to protect these Americans, it should probably do so with a greater sense of urgency.